RickStrahl/Westwind.Data.EfCore/README.md

 ##### Simplified CRUD Operations
 The external interface of the business object provides core CRUD operations that are similar to common EF operations but provide easier operation, like automatic context attachment, ID based lookups and deletes and many other small conveniences.
-Use single line `Load()`, `Save()`, `NewEntity()`, `Delete()`, `Validate()` operations to simplify CRUD operations.
+Use single line `Load()`, `Save()`, `Create()`, `Delete()`, `Validate()` operations to simplify CRUD operations.
 Most of these are thin wrappers around standard EF behavior, but they can reduce code significantly and keep Entity Framework semantics out of application code.
-You still retain full access to the underlying DbContext, but you should
+You still retain full access to the underlying DbContext, so you can still use all of the functionality of the core EF feature set, but the helper methods make common operations simpler and handle errors.

 ##### Validation
 The business object also provides consolidated validation for EF CodeFirst Model validation as well as code based validation rules via implementation of an `OnValidate()` method in the business object.
 The validation routines include a `ValidationErrors` collection that provides both EF model based errors as well as errors added via code.
 When the `Save()` method is called both the EF model validation (ie. Model Attributes and Model Validators) as well as code based validation that allows you to validate across the entire model and not just a single entity.
 This allows maximum flexibility when creating dealing with validation logic that requires complex operations or data lookups.